Valloric/ycmd/DEV_SETUP.md

 # Setting up for ycmd development

+We use Vagrant for development.
+The VM will have **all** dependencies already set up correctly so you won't have to do anything.
+(If you find something missing, please file a bug.)

 1. Install [Vagrant][].
 2. `cd` into the folder where you checked out ycmd.
 3. `$ vagrant up && vagrant ssh`.
 This will take a while because the VM is being